-However, before entering Sequoia National Park on hwy 198, be sure to stop in Three Rivers and take in the amazing scenery along the Kaweah River.
-This was our first glimpse of California’s amazing Sierra mountains after having spent a week on the coast.
-Wow!
-It was breathtaking.
+Before entering Sequoia National Park on hwy 198, stop in Three Rivers and take in the amazing scenery along the Kaweah River.
+This was our first glimpse of California’s amazing Sierra mountains.
+Aren’t they breathtaking?

 Indian Head Entrance Sign Iconic Photo Op